Feb. 24, 1786 – Writer, folklorist and story collector Wilhelm Grimm was born in Hanau, Hesse-Kassel.

 Feb.
-24, 1868 - First U.S. parade with floats held during Mardi Gras in Mobile Alabama.
+24, 1868 – The first U.S. parade with floats was held during Mardi Gras in Mobile Alabama.

 Feb.
 24, 1868 – Andrew Johnson became the first President of the United States to be impeached by the United States House of Representatives due to his attempt to dismiss Secretary of War Edwin M. Stanton.
 He was later acquitted in the Senate.

 Feb.
-24, 1874 – Baseball Hall of Fame shortstop Honus Wagner was born in Chartiers, Pa.
-He would go on to play for the Louisvile Colonels and the Pittsburgh Pirates.
+24, 1874 – National Baseball Hall of Fame shortstop Honus Wagner was born in Chartiers, Pa.
+Nicknamed “The Flying Dutchman,” he would go on to play for the Louisvile Colonels and the Pittsburgh Pirates.
 He would also manage the Pirates in 1917.
 He was inducted into the Hall of Fame in 1936.

 Feb.
 24, 1905 - Alabama author John Weld was born in Birmingham, Ala.

 Feb.
 24, 1915 – Alabama Gov. Charles Henderson approved the Monroe County Highway Commission Act and appointed three men to the commission: L.J.
-Bugg, Monroeville, chairman, two years; Dr. W.G.
-Hairston, Burnt Corn, four years; and J.U.
-Blacksher, Uriah, six years.
+Bugg of Monroeville, chairman, two years; Dr. W.G.
+Hairston of Burnt Corn, four years; and J.U.
+Blacksher of Uriah, six years.